-11.1.1 Clinical Presentation
+15.1.2 Clinical Presentation

-Vision loss in glaucoma eyes in children may occur secondary to an uncorrected refractive error, corneal opacity, optic nerve damage, amblyopia or per se cataracts.
+PCG patients may present with corneal haze, enlarged eye size, or abnormal eye movements.
+Vision loss in these eyes may occur secondary to uncorrected refractive error, corneal opacity, optic nerve damage, amblyopia, and cataracts.
+Cataract may be congenital/ developmental or as a sequalae to glaucoma filtration surgery.
 Examination findings may be variable.
-However, following points should be noted:

-- Progressive myopia and high astigmatism may be seen. - Cornea may be hazy and presence of Haab striae is a common finding (Fig. 11.1), which may obscure vision. - Cataract may be anterior or posterior subcapsular cataract, total or less commonly cortical or zonular cataract (Fig. 11.2).
-Cataract may be primary or more commonly secondary to trabeculectomy in 6-58% cases [5-7]. - Bleb in post trabeculectomy eyes with buphthalmos may be thin cystic and rarely associated with other complications (Fig. 11.3). - Fundus examination may reveal advanced cupping which may be reversible (to some extent) in small children.
-Features associated with pathological myopia (e.g. tesselated fundus) may be seen.
+- Progressive myopia and high astigmatism may be seen. - Cornea may be hazy and presence of Haab striae is a common finding (Fig. 15.1). - Cataract may be anterior or posterior subcapsular cataract, total or less commonly cortical or zonular cataract (Fig. 15.2).
+Cataract may be primary or more commonly secondary to trabeculectomy in 6-58% cases [5-7].
+Zonular weakness may be present. - Bleb in post trabeculectomy eyes with buphthalmos may be thin cystic and rarely associated with other complications (Fig. 15.3). - Fundus examination may reveal advanced cupping.
+The cupping may be reversible in small children.
+Features associated with pathological myopia may be seen.

-11.1.2 Investigations
+15.1.3 Investigations

-In addition to usual investigations, ultrasound biomicroscopy can aid in measurement of angle to angle and bag diameter to plan for surgery (Fig. 11.4).
-UBM also helps to assess anterior segment structures, anterior chamber depth (ACD), angle anomalies, abnormal iris insertion, sulcusto-sulcus measurement and identifies lax zonules and/or pre-exisiting posterior capsular defect preoperatively [8].
+In addition to usual investigations, Ultrasound biomicroscopy (UBM) can be used for measurement of angle to angle and bag diameter and aid in planning of surgery (Fig. 15.4).
+UBM also helps to assess anterior segment structures, anterior chamber depth (ACD), angle anomalies, abnormal iris insertion, helps assess sulcus-tosulcus measurement and identifies lax zonules and posterior capsular defect preoperatively [8].